58th Guards Combined Arms Army: Second Chechen War (1999–2000)

 The headquarters was reformed in 1995 in the North Caucasus Military District from the 42nd Army Corps at Vladikavkaz.
+The 42nd Army Corps had been formed in August 1982.
 During the Second Chechen War, the Army was commanded by then Lieutenant General Vladimir Shamanov, who was succeeded by army chief of staff and first deputy commander Major General Valery Gerasimov.

 Beslan school siege

 In 2004, units from the 58th provided assistance with armoured vehicles to the forces involved storming the school on the third day of the Beslan school siege.

 Russo-Georgian War (2008)

 On 3 August 2008, five battalions of the Russian 58th Army were moved to the vicinity of Roki Tunnel that links Georgia's breakaway South Ossetia with Russia's North Ossetia.

 On 8 August 2008 the 58th Army crossed the border into Georgia and engaged in combat against Georgian forces, most notably in the city of Tskhinvali.
 Its then-commander, Lieutenant General Anatoly Khrulyov was wounded in action.